Dare to Be Stupid (song): Music video

 The music video is, according to Yankovic, also a "style parody" of Devo's works:

-Yankovic and his band wear the yellow radiation suits from Devo's cover of The Rolling Stones' "(I Can't Get No) Satisfaction" video throughout.
-Many of the performance segments of the video are modeled on the "Satisfaction" music video, including the man attempting to breakdance on a carpeted wall and floor.
-This is a parody of dancer Craig Allen Rothwell, nicknamed "Spazz Attack," who was featured in Devo's video with his signature flip onto his back.
+Yankovic and his band wear the yellow radiation suits from Devo's cover of the Rolling Stones' "(I Can't Get No) Satisfaction" video throughout.
+Many of the performance segments of the video are modeled on the "Satisfaction" music video, including the man trying to breakdance on a carpeted wall and floor.
+This is a parody of dancer Craig Allen Rothwell, nicknamed "Spazz Attack", who was featured in Devo's video with his signature flip onto his back.

 Segments of the video are reminiscent of several of Devo's other videos: